Support the Joint Statement: Advancing Vocational Inclusion of Stateless People Across the UN

 The joint statement can be accessed here or found below in PDF.

-Organizations wishing to sign on may respond by 28 February 2026 COB to [email protected], indicating the full name of the organization and, where applicable, the name and title of the responding person.
+Organizations wishing to sign on may use this google form link or respond to [email protected], indicating the full name of the organization and, where applicable, the name and title of the responding person.
+Please endorse the statement by 31 May 2026 COB.

 File icon